rodrigopivi/Chatito/spec.md

 - Comments: Lines of text starting with '//' or '#' (no spaces before)
 - Imports: Lines of text starting with 'import' keyword followed by a relative filepath
 - Entity arguments: Optional key-values that can be declared at intents and slot definitions
+- Probability operator: an optional keyword declared at the start of sentences to control the probabilities.

 ### 2.1 - Entities
 Entities are the way to define keywords that wrap sentence variations and attach some properties to them.